forsythfuture/income-insufficiency/README.md

 Updating the yearly numbers requires updating three sections, in order: (1) expenses, (2) taxes, and (3) income insufficiency rates for aggregates and demographics.

+Many of the files that are ran have a object defined near the top of the script that signifies the year.
+This represents the current year of the data.
+This should be the only items that changes yearly in the scripts.

 ### Updating expenses

 Updating expenses is the first step.
 Expenses are updated in the Rmarkdown file `data/import_data.Rmd`.
 This file also contains instructions on how to update expenses, which require manual updates.